erica-prog/hilton_website/_posts/2025-02-29-healthtech_competion_2025.markdown

 tags:   [lifestyle, competiton, story]
 ---

 Earlier this semester, I had the privilege of participating in the HealthTech 2025 Competition hosted by the Veloric Center for Entrepreneurship and the Department of Health Studies at American University.
-Alongside my talented teammates—Anna Hyunjung Kim, Maulie Clermont, and Maya Porter—we took on the challenge of designing a technology-driven solution that addresses a major health disparity while centering the needs of underserved and marginalized communities.
+Alongside my talented teammates, we took on the challenge of designing a technology-driven solution that addresses a major health disparity while centering the needs of underserved and marginalized communities.

 The scenario was realistic and high-stakes: imagine a local DC hospital issuing a $500,000 grant to support the development and pilot rollout of the winning solution.
 Our mission?
 To design and pitch a product that could improve public health outcomes in a meaningful, scalable, and sustainable way.